UVM Streaming Media

 - you can restrict viewing to UVM eyes only, requiring a person to log in with their UVM NetID to view the video.

-- you can set a video to “private” so it’s viewable only to those with a link to it, for example, within a Blackboard course.
+- you can set a video to “private” so it’s viewable only to those with a link to it, for example, within a Brightspace course.

 Upload/Share Your Video: